 And then morning comes.
 But the motivation doesn't.

 Why is it so hard sometimes doing work that you love?

-Before getting into the topic of this post, I'm going to make a confession that's a bit off-topic and embarrassing:
+Before getting into this post, I'll make a confession that's a bit off-topic and embarrassing:

 I didn't feel like writing this post

 To be honest, I had no clue what to write about.

 No ideas, no inspiration, just a blank screen, a keyboard, and some guilt.